This is one time the crew of New York actually did something right.

 Thank you.

-The United States military is so far superior to any rival, and so far more superior than any other superior power has ever been to any rival.
+The United States military is so far superior to any rival and so far more superior than any other superior power has ever been to any rival.

-There is and and if it is as vital as it certainly appears now to be, there's no way it should be left to the Iraqis to do.
+And if it is as vital as it certainly appears now to be, there's no way it should be left to the Iraqis to do.

-It should there should be no question about who would win, and it should be fought in a way that there's no doubt about victory.
+There should be no question about who would win, and it should be fought in a way that there's no doubt about victory.

-And and that that is just uh it's not acceptable.
+And that is just, it's not acceptable.

 It is purely and simply not acceptable.

-Well, I let me give you my interpretation.
+Well, let me give you my interpretation.

-Uh I I think two two facts.
+I think two facts.

 A, we are not leaving Iraq.